cmdoret/chalcid_comparative_analysis/README.md

   * Latitude and longitude
   * Body length

 Two Datasets are used in the analysis; the smaller one was gathered by hand from the literature, while the larger one was build from data scraped off the Universal Chalcidoidea Database, on the NHM website.
+The web_scraper folder contains the program used to retrieve the data.

-This project was part of a project I performed in 2016 in the Schwander Group under the supervision of Casper Van Der Kooi,at the University of Lausanne.
+This project was part of a project performed in 2016 in the Schwander Group under at the University of Lausanne.